Cannabis flowers on private prescription: costs and reimbursement

 Average cost per gram

-Price examples of different strains
+Price examples of different varieties

 Prices for different cannabis strains vary depending on their specific cannabinoid profile and cultivation method.
 Here are some examples of the price range of different strains:

-• Pedanios 22/1: With a high THC content and low CBD content, this strain costs around 23 euros per gram.
+• Pedanios 22/1 : With a high THC content and low CBD content, this strain costs around 23 euros per gram .

-• Tilray THC25: This strain contains 25% THC and is priced at around 24 euros per gram.
+• Tilray THC25 : This strain contains 25% THC and is priced at around 24 euros per gram .

-• Pedanios 8/8: With a balanced ratio of THC and CBD, this strain costs around 21 euros per gram.
+• Pedanios 8/8 : With a balanced ratio of THC and CBD, this strain costs around 21 euros per gram .

-Monthly costs based on usual consumption
+Monthly costs based on normal consumption

 The monthly cost of cannabis on prescription depends heavily on the prescribed daily dose.
 Here are some examples of the monthly costs based on typical consumption:

-Reimbursement of cannabis flowers
+Reimbursement cannabis flowers

-• Exhaustion of other therapies: It must be proven that other therapies were not sufficiently effective or had unacceptable side effects.
+• Exhaustion of other therapies : It must be proven that other therapies were not sufficiently effective or had unacceptable side effects.

-• Contractual agreements: Some private health insurers have special contracts or supplementary insurance policies that cover the costs of alternative or complementary therapies, including medicinal cannabis.
+• Contractual agreements Some private health insurers have special contracts or supplementary insurance policies that cover the costs of alternative or complementary therapies, including medicinal cannabis.

 Requirements and application

-1. Medical certificate: The attending physician issues a certificate confirming the medical necessity of cannabis flowers.
+1. Medical certificate The attending physician issues a certificate confirming the medical necessity of cannabis flowers.
 This certificate should contain detailed information about the diagnosis and the course of treatment to date.

-2. Application to the insurance company: The patient submits an application for cost coverage to their private health insurance company.
+2. Application to the insurance company The patient submits an application for cost coverage to their private health insurance company.
 This application should be accompanied by the medical certificate and the prescription for the cannabis flowers.

 Tax deductibility of costs